 - 1110 (red) most used with 188 reservations

 - Group Area F least used with 14 reservations

 - Tuesday, November 18th busiest with 182 reservations

 - Wednesday, November 26th and Thursday, November 27th least busy with 0 reservations

 The Main Library offers 90 desk-top computers in the Learning Commons, 13 desk-top computers in the first floor service commons, and 149 desk-top computers in the second floor ITC.
 The following is the hours used, broken down by the zones.

 - 2,710 total Mac hours.

 - 3,040 total laptop hours.

-- 331 hours per computer (13 computers total) – service commons
+- 237 hours per computer (13 computers total) – service commons (first floor)

 The Main Library computers offers many software options for students to use.
 The following are the top 10 programs used: